captainbrosset/patrickbrosset.com/README.md

 This is the source code to [my personal website](https://patrickbrosset.com).
 It is built with 11ty.

-To run the site locally: `npm run watch`.
+To run the site locally: `npm run serve`.

 Articles that contain code snippets should include the following CSS: